Emmendingen: Geography

 The town lies in Breisgau, between the foothills of the Black Forest and the Kaiserstuhl which rises out of the Rhine plain to the north of Freiburg.
 The land is between 189 and 368 m high.
 On the western edge of Emmendingen flows the Elz river, which divides shortly after its confluence with the Dreisam and Glotter near Riegel, into the Old Elz and the Leopoldskanal, which both flow into the Rhine.
 The Leopoldskanal was built in the middle 19th century.

 Climate

-The climate in this area is close to a mediterrean microclimate, and there is adequate rainfall year-round.
+The climate in this area is close to a Mediterranean microclimate, and there is adequate rainfall year-round.
 However, more year-round rain occurs than in the Rhine plateau because of the closeness to the Black Forest.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).
 However, it is close to being humid subtropical (Cfa) due to the mean temperatures in July and August just under 22 °C. The city is close to the Kaiserstuhl, a range of hills of volcanic origin located a few miles away which is considered to be one of the warmest places of Germany and therefore considered as a viticultural area.